w3c/wai-media-guide/transcribing.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This page provides guidance on transcribing audio to text for captions and transcripts, for those who will do it yourslef (DIY).
+This page provides guidance on transcribing audio to text for captions and transcripts, for those who will **do it yourself** (DIY).

 {::nomarkdown}
 {% include box.html type="end" %}